MAKIO135/aioi/examples/veda/veda.md

 `/*{ "osc": 5000 }*/`

-Top of shader file, OSC listening port is set by one line code which is be comment out.
+Top of shader file, OSC listening port is set by one line code which is comment out.

 `uniform sampler2D osc_sample;`